 - 9.1 Each year the Council carries out consultation as part of the development of the MTFS.
-A budget survey has been carried out and will be considered by Service Committees. - 9.2 Consultation will be undertaken with the business community, including a presentation to the Maidstone Economic Business Partnership. - 9.3 Consultation with members will take place in January 2022 on the detailed budget proposals.
-Individual Service Committees will consider the budget proposals relating to the services within their areas of responsibility.
+A budget survey has been carried out and will be considered by Service Committees. - 9.2 Consultation with members took place in January 2022 on the detailed budget proposals.
+Individual Service Committees considered the budget proposals relating to the services within their areas of responsibility.